centuryglass/stable-diffusion/README.md

 # Stable Diffusion
+The goal of this fork is to provide stable-diffusion with inpainting and other community-provided improvements, but without a built-in UI or support for other models.
+Once finished, this fork should serve as an ideal backend for other interfaces or workflows.
+I intend to use it as an alternate backend for [IntraPaint](https://github.com/centuryglass/IntraPaint).

+# Original README:
 *Stable Diffusion was made possible thanks to a collaboration with [Stability AI](https://stability.ai/) and [Runway](https://runwayml.com/) and builds upon our previous work:*

 [**High-Resolution Image Synthesis with Latent Diffusion Models**](https://ommer-lab.com/research/latent-diffusion-models/)<br/>